overlookinfra/puppetlabs-test_device/README.md

 ### Executing task

-The `device_spin` task can be executed from bolt by supplying in an inventory file:
+The `device_spin` task can be executed from bolt by supplying an basic inventory file:

-*  A proxy puppet server
-* `name` Name of the device
+* `name` Name of the device (no used by test_device)
 * `alias` Alias to use for the device
 * `config` of which:
   * `transport` Always `remote`
-  * `remote` Credentials of the device, of which
-    * `cpu_time` CPU time to spin
-    * `wait_time` Wait time to spin

 For example:

 ```
 nodes:
   - name: spinny.puppetlabs.net
     alias: spinny
     config:
       transport: remote
-        remote:
-          cpu_time: 2
-          wait_time: 3
 ```

 Bolt executes the task with the following command:

-`bolt task run test_device::device_spin --nodes spinny --modulepath /etc/puppetlabs/code/environments/production/modules/ --inventoryfile ./inventory.yaml`
+`bolt task run test_device::device_spin --nodes spinny --modulepath /etc/puppetlabs/code/environments/production/modules/ --inventoryfile ./inventory.yaml  --param '{"cpu_time": 2, "wait_time": 3}'`

+Changing the param values of `cpu_time` and `wait_time` will affect the test_device as defined in [device_spin.json](tasks/device_spin.json)

 ## Limitations